Dr Bryan Mabee, BA, MA (Manitoba), PhD (Aberystwyth)

 Chapters in Books:

-“War and Globalization”, in George Ritzer (ed), Blackwell Encyclopedia of Globalization, Oxford: Blackwell (forthcoming).
+“Department of Homeland Security” and “War”, in George Ritzer (ed), Blackwell Encyclopedia of Globalization, Oxford: Blackwell, 2012.

 With Alejandro Colás, “The Flow and Ebb of Privatised Seaborne Violence in Global Politics: Lessons from the Atlantic World, 1689-1815,” in Colas and Mabee (eds), Mercenaries, Pirates, Bandits and Empires: Private Violence in Historical Context, London/New York: Hurst/Columbia University Press (forthcoming: 2010).

 "Defence Restructuring and the Globalization Of Security" in Mark Elam (ed), Reconstructing the Means of Violence: Defence Restructuring and Conversion, Luxembourg: Office for Official Publications of the European Communities, 2001.

 “Curt Cardwell, NSC 68 and the Political Economy of the Early Cold War”, International Affairs Vol. 88, No. 6 (2012).
 1358-1359.

 “Shannon D. Beebe and Mary Kaldor, The Ultimate Weapon is No Weapon”, International Affairs Vol. 87, No. 1 (2011): 208-209.

 “Gopal Balakrishnan, Antagonistics: Capitalism and Power in an Age of War”, International Affairs Vol. 85, No. 6 (2009): 1250-1251.

 “Varieties of Militarism: Liberalism, Militarization and Modernity”, First European Workshops, European International Studies Association (EISA), Tartu, Estonia, June 5-8, 2013.